promptfoo/promptfoo/site/blog/jailbreak-dalle.md

   ```

 ## What's next

+The red team [implementation](https://github.com/promptfoo/promptfoo/blob/main/src/redteam/iterativeImage.ts) is not state-of-the-art and has been purposely simplified from the original TAP implementation in order to improve speed and cost.
+But, it gets the job done.
+Contributions are welcome!

 With images, it's very hard to toe the line between easily generating disturbing content versus being overly censorious.
 The above examples drive this point home.